SARAH-SA-KURA/SARAH-SA-KURA/README.md

 # 👋 Hi, I'm Sarah!

-💡 I'm a Digital Development student at OFPPT with a background in Audiovisual studies.
+💡 I'm a Digital Development student.
 💻 I’m currently learning web technologies like HTML, CSS, JavaScript, jQuery, and Python.
 🎯 I aim to become a creative and full-stack developer with strong soft skills.
-🌍 I'm also improving my English and French to better connect with global communities.

 📫 Feel free to connect with me:
 [📧 Email](mailto:abdelwahidsara@gmail.com) | [💼 LinkedIn](https://www.linkedin.com/in/sara-abdel-937a50278)